usds/techfar-hub-website-v3/How-To-Update/frontmatter.md

 There are a few less-frequently used frontmatter keys that you'll want to know about, too:

 - link: To allow us to have content that shows up on listing pages but then just links to some other content, like a download.
 See [static files and aliases](static-files-and-aliases.md) for more information.
+- page_type: Currently used to mark "initiatives," which show up on the homepage.
+You can see this in action in [8a.mdx](https://github.com/usds/techfar-hub-website-v3/blob/main/tech-far-hub/content/resources/learning-center/training/8a.mdx) and [ditap.mdx](https://github.com/usds/techfar-hub-website-v3/blob/main/tech-far-hub/content/resources/learning-center/training/8a.mdx) and their associated promos at the bottom of the homepage.
 - meta_title: If you want the title tag (used by search engines) to differ from the `heading`, this will give you that control.
 - meta_description: If you want the meta description (used by search engines) to differ from the `promo_description`, this will give you that control.
 - robots: If you need to set the meta robots value, so that you can control search indexing and crawling, this will give you that control.
 - canonical: If you need to set a `rel='canonical'` URL for a page, because it duplicates some other page substantially, this will give you that control.
+- [is_featured](#is_featured): used by the case studies to decide which one goes on the homepage.
+The valid values are "true" and "false"
+- media_image: for content that could have an image associated, like case studies that are featured on the home page, the path to their image
+- media_alt_text: the alt text for the media image above

 A few of the above deserve greater explanation.